-At least 80% of the Net Asset Value of the Fund will be assessed and determined to promote environmental and social characteristics.
-In addition, a minimum of 50% of the Fund's Net Asset Value will be in companies that have been determined to be Sustainable Investments.
+At least 80% of the investments of the Fund, will be assessed and determined to promote environmental and social characteristics.
+The Fund does not have a sustainable objective.

 - #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. - #2 Other includes other investments and instruments of the Fund that cannot be aligned with the environmental and/or social characteristics of the Fund.
 These can include, for example, cash that has not yet been allocated to an investment or that is used for liquidity or hedging purposes, or companies that have not been determined to be aligned with the environmental and/or social characteristics promoted by the Fund.